 “I think if you’re not as successful as you want to be online, you have to be thinking about creating content that someone’s actually searching for,” says Arnie Kuenn, CEO of digital marketing agency Vertical Measures, @arniek.
 “There are ways to figure that out.”

 PR teams play a role in creating what Kuenn calls “educational content”—something public relations practitioners frequently do as part of their work with clients.

 “Generally, what we’ve done is pitch a series of educational articles,” says Kuenn.
 “We’ll write contributed content.
 Sometimes it’s just a mention or citation.
 We’ve had great success doing that.”

 The value of public relations is increasing, as PR pros continue to prove their worth as storytellers who can write and place stories, building links in the process and getting the word out on social media which further enhances a brand’s SEO.

-For a deep dive into PR’s SEO superpowers, watch our webinar with Andy Crestodina with his step-by-step guide on how PR can get the brand to the top of Google’s search results.
-And if you’re still not convinced that PR and social media go hand in hand, watch our webinar on what you’re missing out by not aligning team goals.
+For a deep dive into PR’s SEO superpowers, read this blog on how PR can get the brand to the top of Google’s search results.